 New Linn Woolen Mill Addition on Main Street – c1892

 Still known as North Street in 1896, the future Commercial Street was fully lined with merchants offering medicine, dry goods, groceries, meats, confectioneries, men’s & women’s clothing, barber shop and various other goods and services including the Methodist Church.
 Several more residences had also been built on both sides the street all the way to the St Albans Town Line.

 Commercial Street – 1896

-By 1896, Allen R. Burton’s older brother, Willard Burton (1863-1951), opened a Barber Shop at the former Charles York Tailor Shop.
-Willard married Allen’s wife’s younger sister, Nellie Woodbury (1867-1927).
-Following Nellie’s death, he lived with his nephew, Elmer M. Burton.
+By 1896, Willard Burton (1863-1951) opened a Barber Shop at the former Charles York Tailor Shop operating there until about 1920.
+Willard is Allen R. Burton’s older brother and married Allen’s wife’s younger sister Nellie Woodbury (1867-1927).
+Following Nellie’s death, Willard lived with his nephew Elmer M. Burton.

 In 1897, Commercial Street was officially given its new name by a vote of Hartland citizens at a Special Town Meeting as noted; “From said (Warren) Square to St Albans town line going north; ‘Commercial Street’.
 Its former North Street name would replace the Billings Street name.

 In 1902, Albert W. Miller left the Commercial Street Drug Store Block location and moved his business back to his original building on Main Street.
-Miller would soon hire a young new druggist who had moved to Hartland named Ralph C. Hamilton.
+Miller had recently hired a young new pharmacist who had just moved to Hartland named Ralph C. Hamilton.